This energetic multitasker is intelligent and devoted.

 See All Characteristic Ratings

-Shetland Sheepdogs stood guard for farmers in the Shetland Islands off the coast of Scotland, keeping hungry birds and sheep out of the farmer's garden, and they served as herding dogs as well.
+Canines of the Shetland Sheepdog dog breed stood guard for farmers in the Shetland Islands off the coast of Scotland, keeping hungry birds and sheep out of the farmer's garden, and they served as herding dogs as well.
 Today they're excellent family companions and superstars in dog sports.

 Additional articles you will be interested in: